FluffyBullet/first_template/README.md

 The above errors were fixed by changing the page break sections with div's, as these are images to transition from page 1 to 2 etc. Not requiring a header.

-During the above checks, no errors were found on css w3 (jigsaw) validator.
+During the above checks, no errors were found on CSS w3 (jigsaw) validator.

 ## Testings and Accessibility
 - ### bugs